Project management is filled with terminology and lingo that you wouldn’t be familiar with unless you work in the field.

 In larger organizations, or if a specific methodology is applied to project management, the project owner could be a separate figure from the PM.
 If that’s the case, then the project owner would be a primary stakeholder, someone who initiates and/or finances the project.

-A project owner can be engaged in strategic project portfolio management where they overlook a group of projects.
+A project owner can be engaged in strategic project portfolio management where they overlook a group of projects, keeping their weekly planners busy with meetings and events.

 Project scope is a document that includes the total amount of work that has to be completed during the project to produce a meaningful outcome, be it a brand new product or service, or an enhancement to the existing solution.